 - Learn to know God as your source.
 He is the only ultimate place you can obtain security, guidance, protection, love, and every other good thing.
 It doesn’t come primarily from parents, boss, preachers, friends, or a spouse: it’s from God.
 When you can learn to experience God as your husband, the rest becomes easier.
 (Isaiah 54:5)

-And here are some Scriptures and resources we mention on the program that can help:
+And here are some Scriptures and other resources that can help:

 - Philippians 4:11 I am not saying this because I am in need, for I have learned to be content whatever the circumstances.